 The talent of Irish dancers around the world will always continue to amaze us but few quite so much as this remarkable tiny dancer from Scotland, a sure set star of the future.

-Adding his own self choreographed steps, four-year-old Oscar Donnelly performed the set dance the Kilkenny Races at a speed of 110 BPM (beats per minute).
+Adding his own self-choreographed steps, Oscar Donnelly, who was just four years old at the time, performed the set dance the Kilkenny Races at a speed of 110 BPM (beats per minute).
 For those who aren’t quite up to speed on their Irish step dance lingo, this is extremely fast for a boy who has not even started elementary school yet.
 It’s the speed that most teenagers will attempt!

 In fact, most dancers of his age are still working solely with soft shoes and do not take on the heavier hard shoes until they’re a little older, making his talent all the more remarkable.